ineedhelponmytest/ineedhelponmytest/README.md

 - 👀 I’m interested in Music and coding
 - 🌱 I’m currently learning alot of stuff
 - 💞️ I’m looking to collaborate on nothing
-- 📫 How to reach me: no email yet
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I have a SoundCloud, the username is 1dkaa